herrkaefer/twitter2weibo/README.md

-`twitter2weibo`: Repost tweets of interested IDs to Sina Weibo.
+`twitter2weibo`: Post tweets of interested Twitter IDs to Sina Weibo.

+# Demo

+Weibo ID [@图中看史](https://weibo.com/u/6401135522) which reposts great pictures from several Twitter IDs.

 # How to use